 He is a former television meteorologist.

-Anthony Watts is best known as the founder and editor of the popular Watts Up With That (WUWT), a blog that primarily publishes articles skeptical of climate change.
-He is also the owner of the weather graphics company ItWorks.
-He is the founder of Surfacestations.org, a project with the stated purpose of documenting the siting quality of weather stations in the United States.
+Anthony Watts is a climate skeptic best known as the founder and editor of the blog Watts Up With That (WUWT), which primarily publishes articles skeptical of climate change.
+He is also the director and president of IntelliWeather Inc., a weather graphics company alternatively known as Innovative Tech Works (ITWorks) and Weathershop.
+He is also the founder of Surfacestations.org, a project with the stated purpose of documenting the siting quality of weather stations in the United States.
 According to documents released in 2012, Watts has received funding from the Heartland Institute.

 Watts previously worked as an on-air meteorologist for WLFI-TV in Lafayette, Indiana, and later joined KHSK-TV in 1987.
 In 2002, Watts left his position as a television weatherman to devote time to his private business, ITWorks.
 He returned to work part-time at KHSL in 2004, and has also been the chief meteorologist for KPAY-AM (an affiliate of Fox News) since 2002. ,